Mgla96/KruskalAlgo/README.md

 # KruskalAlgo
-Kruskal Algorithm - Implementation Practice
+Practicing implementing Kruskal's algorithm.
+Kruskal Algorithm - A greedy algorithm that finds a minimum spanning tree for a connected weighted graph